stephenkati/Unsplash-Image-Hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thankmy Microverse team and my coding partners for their support and guidance.
+- I would like to thankmy Microverse team and my coding partners for their support and guidance.
+- I am very grateful to [Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) for the design I used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>